Inside: develop early math skills with fun counting books and hands-on activities.

 4 chickens standing by (pretend climbing on top of buckets)” etc, etc.

 After you get through the story a few times kids will recite the words from memory.
 Volunteer to act the story and make mistakes on purpose, “One farmer sleeping, three feet creeping…” “No, TWO Feet creping!!!”
 Kids will delight in correcting your “mistakes.”

 Another activity my kids like with this book is a puppet show.
 First, print out pics of animals involved in a story.
-You can find free images online or make copies of book pages and cut animals out.
+You can find free images online or make copies of book pages.
 Another alternative is cutting animals out of various magazines or using Barnyard Foam Stickers.
 Once you have animals, tape them to sticks (ice cream sticks or any sticks you find outside on your walk).
 Use puppets to act the story in the book, and then come up with some new plot twists.

 Tally O’Malley by Stuart J. Murphy